Data lifecycle management is a crucial practice for any successful business, whether it is a large or small business.

-Small businesses let “small” documents slip through the cracks rather than adequately filing them away which can lead to deleted or missing files and data can end up in the wrong hands.
+Small businesses let “small” documents slip through the cracks, rather adequately filing them away which can lead to deleted or missing files and data can end up in the wrong hands.

 With the right data lifecycle management practices and planning, your business will know how to manage the data safely & efficiently from the point of creation to the point of deletion.

-Data Lifecycle Management (DLM) combines a business and technical approach to improving database development (or acquisition), delivery and management.
+Data Lifecycle Management (DLM) combines a business and technical approach to improving database development (or acquisition), delivery, and management.

-The scope of Database Lifecycle Management is, intended to make all the processes that make up the lifecycle more predictable and visible, with the objective of reducing costs and increasing quality and also aims to encourage innovation & cooperation between the different teams.
+The scope of Database Lifecycle Management is intended to make all the processes that make up the lifecycle more predictable and visible.
+The objective is reducing costs and increasing quality while encouraging innovation & cooperation between the different teams.